Completed Event: Beach Volleyball versus Washington on April 10, 2026 , Win , 4, to, 1

 The recent return of Tucker to the lineup has added another boost, and Friday's result reflected a team beginning to hit its stride at the right time.

 Earlier Friday in Tempe, Grand Canyon opened the day with a 4-1 win over FIU, building momentum ahead of the rivalry showdown with Arizona State.
-The Lopes got victories from Karynn Garrow and Becca Drake, Kohl and Manthe, Jordyn Decker and Youna Coens, and Drake and Tucker to set the tone for a 2-0 day.
+Against FIU, the Lopes got victories from juniors Karynn Garrow and Becca Drake, Kohl and Manthe, freshman Jordyn Decker and sophomore Youna Coens, and Drake and Tucker to set up the 2-0 day.

-Looking ahead to Saturday's matches against No. 15 Stetson and Ottawa (Arizona), Rummel said the Lopes' focus remains on staying present in each rep and each match.
+Looking ahead to Saturday's matches against No. 15 Stetson and Ottawa (Arizona), Rummel said the Lopes' focus remains on staying present in each repetition and each match.

 "Every moment is a moment in itself," Rummel said.
 "We need to be focused on what's right in front of us, and we're going to adopt that same mindset with every match that we have moving forward."